iw-tom/policies/ISO-27001/securityincidentreporting/readme.md

 # Security Incident Reporting

 ## Introduction
-Infinity Works has established a formal policy and supporting procedures in the event of a Security Incident.
+Opus Works has established a formal policy and supporting procedures in the event of a Security Incident.

 ## Procedure
-All Infinity Works employees should be aware of common security threats and computer incidents that may potentially compromise the organisation's computing infrastructure, cause harm to other related systems or pose a significant financial, operational or business threat to the organisation as a whole.
+All Opus Works employees should be aware of common security threats and computer incidents that may potentially compromise the organisation's computing infrastructure, cause harm to other related systems or pose a significant financial, operational or business threat to the organisation as a whole.

 It is the responsibility of all staff to report security risks and incidents to the ISMS Committee.